the-standard/smart-vault/docs/TESTNET.md

     {
-        tokenId, // the ID of the NFT which represents your vault collateralRate, // the required colleteralisation percentage; 100000 = 100% feeRate, // the % fee you will be charged with each minting or burning of sEURO from your vault; 100000 = 100%
+        tokenId, // the ID of the NFT which represents your vault collateralRate, // the required colleteralisation percentage; 100000 = 100% feeRate, // the % fee you will be charged with each minting or burning of EUROs from your vault; 100000 = 100%
         status: {
-            vaultAddress, // the address of your vault minted, // the amount of sEURO currently borrowed from your vault maxMintable, // the maximum total amount of sEURO that is borrowable from your vault, based on current collateral value totalCollateralValue, // value of all vault collateral in terms of sEURO
+            vaultAddress, // the address of your vault minted, // the amount of EUROs currently borrowed from your vault maxMintable, // the maximum total amount of EUROs that is borrowable from your vault, based on current collateral value totalCollateralValue, // value of all vault collateral in terms of EUROs
             collateral: [
                 {
                     token, // data about the token
                     amount, // amount of given collateral
-                    collateralValue // the value of the token as collateral (e.g. in € for sEURO vault) },
+                    collateralValue // the value of the token as collateral (e.g. in € for EUROs vault) },
                 ...
             ],